 In other words, freelancers are those who consider themselves self-employed and get their income from project-based jobs.
 They are not directly employed by a company.
 Rather, they make their living by earning from projects and professional fees.
 Some examples of professionals and freelancers are: Physicians, accountants, chefs, online sellers, graphic artists, etc.

-3 Kinds of Taxes Every Pinoy Should Know About
+3 Kinds of Tax a Pinoy Freelancer Should Know About

 There are three major kinds of taxes that a Pinoy freelancer must file and pay: the annual registration fee, income tax, and business tax.